andyogaga/sample-auth-microservice/README.md

-# doow-server
+# kendi-server

-server for doow
+server for kendi

 ## Architecture